nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2022-2-16

+11:30am We're having DNS problems loading websites.
+We are working on this

 8:00am-8:40am 7th Street has been rebooted to fix a stability problem.
 The connection should be ok now.
 This affected Alphabet City connections

 2022-2-14